-Though its bandied about these days haphazardly and almost always inappropriately, when applied to the life and times of Steve Earle, the adjective “extreme” is not hyperbole.
+Though bandied about haphazardly and almost always inappropriate, when applied to the life and times of Steve Earle, the adjective “extreme” is not hyperbole.

-The acclaimed singer/songwriter has survived 54 years of a life that has seen the sort of peaks and valleys usually reserved for a soap-opera script.
-A high-school dropout in the ninth grade, at age 14 he left his parents’ home near San Antonio and put food in his mouth as a working musician.
-Married (for the first of seven times) at the age of 18, he settled in Houston, worked odd jobs, and continued to play music in clubs across Texas.
-Prior to celebrating his 20th birthday, he moved to Nashville, still working day jobs, writing songs, and playing gigs at night, backing Guy Clark.
+The acclaimed singer/songwriter has survived 54 years of a life with peaks and valleys usually reserved for a soap opera.
+A high-school dropout, at age 14 he left his parents’ home near San Antonio and put food in his mouth as a working musician.
+Married (for the first of seven times) at the age of 18, he settled in Houston, worked odd jobs, and played music in clubs.
+Prior to celebrating his 20th birthday, he moved to Nashville, where, while still working day jobs, he’d write song, and play gigs at night backing Guy Clark.

-After a few years in Music City, he bounced back to Texas long enough to form his own band, the Dukes, then returned to Nashville hoping to strike it rich as a country artist.
-He continued to focus on songwriting under contract for music publishers Roy Dea and Pat Clark, and co-wrote the 1982 top 20 country hit “When You Fall in Love,” recorded by Johnny Lee.
+After a few years in Music City, he bounced back to Texas long enough to form his own band, the Dukes, then returned to Nashville hoping to strike it rich.
+Under contract for music publishers Roy Dea and Pat Clark, he co-wrote the 1982 country hit “When You Fall in Love” by Johnny Lee.

-After chalking up a hit on his resume, Earle decided to become the primary performer of his own material.
-He recorded a handful of rockabilly-styled singles from 1982 to ’85, but none garnered much attention.
-In 1986 he released his first album, Guitar Town, an outstanding effort that reached number one on the country album charts that year and has since been included on any “greatest albums ever” list worth its salt.
-Similar strong releases followed in ’87 with Exit 0 and Copperhead Road in ’88.
+With a hit on his resume, Earle decided to become to focus on his own material.
+From 1982 to ’85, he recorded a handful of rockabilly-styled singles, then in ’86 released Guitar Town, an outstanding effort that reached #1 on the country album charts.
+Strong releases followed in ’87 with Exit 0 and Copperhead Road in ’88.

 In 1990, Earle released The Hard Way, followed by the live Shut Up and Die Like an Aviator in ’91.
-The latter was Earle’s last album for Epic; the label opted not to renew his contract, saying drug use was hampering his creativity.
-For four years afterward, Earle did little in a period he has famously referred to as his “vacation in the ghetto,” which included a stint in prison for narcotics possession.
+The latter was his last album for Epic; the label opted not to renew his contract, saying drug use was hampering his creativity.
+For four years after, he did little during a period he famously referred to as his “vacation in the ghetto” and included a stint in prison for narcotics possession.

-After his release and in the years since, Earle his been prolific, and this May will see the release of the 14th album of his material since he emerged from that funk.
+In the years since, Earle his been prolific, and in May ’09 released his 14th album.
 Toss on the pile a book of short stories, an autobiographical book on his music, and two biographies by other authors, and it’s obvious Earle has not shied shying away from activity.

 In 2005, Earle marked his 50th birthday by moving from Nashville to New York City, a place that not only more greatly embodied his bohemian spirit, but put him closer to a variety of cultures – a move the overtly political Earle deemed necessary in the sociopolitical climate of the time.
 “I also tried to learn how to surf, but it didn’t work out as well as moving,” he recently said in an exclusive interview with Vintage Guitar.
 “We were in Australia, and I took a bunch of lessons, but just fell off the surf board a lot.
 But I tried!
 I’m still changing.”

 Since moving to New York, Earle has become close friends with Matt Umanov, a guitar maker, repair tech, expert on vintage guitars, and proprietor of the Greenwich Village guitar shop that bears his name.
-Whenever he’s in town, Earle hangs out at Umanov’s, buying “…more guitars than I probably should,” while in the second-floor the repair shop, Tom Crandall tries to keep up with Earle’s repair and setup needs.
-It’s a substantial task, given that he owns 132 guitars.
+Whenever he’s in town, Earle hangs out at Umanov’s, buying “…more guitars than I probably should,” while in the second-floor the repair shop, Tom Crandall tries to keep up with the repair and setup needs of Earle’s 132 guitars.

 During the interview, Umanov and Earle fondled an array of guitars from Earle’s collection, including one of his favorites – a late-’40s Martin 0-17.
 “I was looking for one of these, and Matt got two at a guitar show,” he said.
 “I think maybe it was Dallas.
 I bought both, and this one has extra sound that I’ve never heard in one.
 They all have that “bang” – the mahogany sound.
 But this one is a little clearer and a little more transparent.
 And players, when they get these, usually don’t let go of them.”

-Admitting to having theories based in the socio-economic status of the guitar’s past owners, Umanov adds, “Even with the cheapest Martins, people tended to take better care of them.
+Umanov shared a theory about vintage guitars and the socioeconomic status of their previous owners.
+“Even with the cheapest Martins, people tended to take better care of them.
 Why are so many more old Gibsons more f***d-up than old Martins?
 Two reasons: one, they weren’t built as well; and two, people who tended to buy Martins were people with more money, maybe a bit more education and/or manners.
 I firmly believe that.
 You’re more likely to see an old Gibson that got left in the back of a pickup for 43 years.”

 Our discussion begins there…